It is that time of year when many of us are concerned how we are going to keep our Vertical Garden alive while we are on vacation.

 Pick as much of your produce that you can and have a pre-vacation feast.

-Prepare your Tower Garden before your trip
+Prepare your vertical garden before your trip

 May sure the reservoir is full of water, Tower Tonic nutrients, and the PH has been adjusted.